meghanah1/Artcean/README.md

-Front-end Web application for Online Art Gallery
+Front-end Web application for an Online Art Gallery